brunorp/brunorp/README.md

 <img align="center" src="https://octodex.github.com/images/mountietocat.png" width="250">

 #### About me
-My name is Bruno, I am currently interning at IBM!
+My name is Bruno, I am currently .NET developer at IBM!
 I really like javascript and have worked with it for a while and now I'm working with .NET, I'm very excited about this opportunity to learn a new language!

 - 🌱 I’m currently learning .NET